TradencyDev/WarpTest/README.md

 ### The `Request` object:
 Struct used to send the request under the req\rep pattern.
 Contains the following fields (See Main concepts for more details on some field):
-- ID - Set internally, used to match Request to Response.
+- ID - Used to match Request to Response.
+If neglected it will be set internally.
 - Channel - The channel that the `Responder` subscribed on.
-- Reply Channel - Set internally, no need to set value.
+- Reply Channel - Read only, Set internally.
 - Timeout - Max time for the response to return.
 Set per request.
 If exceeded an exception is thrown.
 - CacheKey
 - CacheTTL